mauryavundrajavarapu/my-nextjs-blog/posts/sidquest11.md

 Sid rushed to the old man, cradling his limp body and calling out his name.
 But there was no answer.
 At the hospital, the truth was quiet and cruel.
 Srinivas was gone.

 The police came.
 They took down statements and followed the trail.
 Ravi was arrested soon after.
 Word spread fast.
 His wife left him.
 His children were taken away.
-Neighbours whispered his name with contempt, “the man who killed his own father.”
+Neighbours whispered his name with contempt, “The man who killed his own father.”
-And in the silence of his cell, Ravi would come to live with what he had done, day after day, alone with the echoes of a life that could have been different.
+And in the silence of his cell, Ravi left with nothing but time and space to dwell upon his actions,day after day, he rots there with the immese suffering of loss in everyway.

 Few days after this whole incident happened, Sid sat quietly at the riverbank, the earth cool beneath him.The sun was slowly setting over the Godavari, painting the river in streaks of red and gold.
 The air had grown soft, and the sounds of the world seemed far away.
 His journal lay open across his knees, and he was writing, slowly, thoughtfully.